SmartgridReady/SGrSpecifications/doc/product.md

 the datapoints of the functional profiles can be accessed through the transport layer.

-This allows potential controllers to easily integrate, implement or access any SmartGridready certified product through a standarized set of functionality, and thereby greatly simplifies scale-up to support a wide range of products.
+This allows potential controllers to easily integrate, implement or access any SmartGridready certified product through a standardized set of functionality, and thereby greatly simplifies scale-up to support a wide range of products.

 ## General Structure
 The schema of the product description is structured on three levels: